 A full microservice architecture is an interconnected web of isolated services with no single central point, though there can be dedicated entry points.
 Services can communicate with one another as required.

-Scaling microservices involves adding instances of the parts that require scaling.
+Scaling microservices involves adding instances of the parts which require scaling.
 Microservices are more resilient to failures than monoliths.

-Figure 31.
+Figure 7.
 Microservices

-Scaling services in CICS
+Scaling Services in CICS